bpherrick/mightiest-velociraptor-4895a/content/pages/about.md

 We leave for Cape Town, South Africa on January 19th 2022.
 We will spend 3 months serving there.
 We will return to the States for 3 weeks in April and then head onto Athens, Greece for an additional 3 months.
 We have been invited to serve in other European contexts if funds allow.

-We highly encourage you to check out our donation website HerricksOnMission.com.
+We highly encourage you to check out our donation website, HerricksOnMission.com.
 This is where you will be able to give a monetary gift that will allow us to go and serve on the ground in these communities.
 All donations are 100% tax deductible.

 ***